cloud-elements/devportal/docs/guides/elements/define-info.md

 # Custom Element Information

-When you create an element, the first step is to provide some basic infomration about the element.
+When you create an element, the first step is to provide some basic information about the element.
 Basic information includes how you identify the element, the hub it belongs to, the type of service to connect to, the authentication type of the element, and information about the API.

 ## Build an Element